Communicating for Diversity

 - Language and a Woman’s Place, Robin Tolmach Lakoff

-- The Do’s and Taboos of Body Language Around the World, Rodger Axtell
+- Gestures: The Do’s and Taboos of Body Language Around the World, Rodger Axtell

 Kerri Harris is an Interactive Communications Specialist and key member of the Public Relations department at NCR Corporation in Dayton, Ohio.
 In that role, she is responsible for delivering corporate communications across various electronic and digital media, project management, and customer service.
 Kerri also coordinates and conducts training programs to improve client services, conflict resolution, and process-improvement techniques.
 Kerri has completed studies in Phi Theta Kappa’s Leadership Development with Ohio Senator Tom Roberts, and has served as Communication Chair of the Professional Resource Council.
 Currently, she also serves as Chair for NCR’s Intranet Council.